 Pupil Premium Strategy

-It must be stressed, we are very proud of our students and pay close attention to their individual and sub-group academic performance.
 Many students are transient and our pupil numbers do fluctuate so comparing data sets over time can be problematic.
-However, analysis of Pupil Premium performance is outlined below for the previous two academic years.
+However, analysis of Pupil Premium performance is outlined below for the previous three academic years.